Purchase Land - Estemerwalt Log Homes

 • Stump Removal – rotting stumps are havens for insects and invitations to insect problems in your log home.

-• Rock – Surface rock can often be cleared using heavy equipment.
+• Rock – We can often use heavy equipment to clear surface rock.
 Larger obstructions may need dynamite.

-• Drainage – make sure you know where you want runoff to go during construction and when the final construction is completed of your log home.
+• Drainage – make sure you know where you want runoff to go during construction of your log home.
 In most areas, building permits will require silt fences to protect water runoff and adjoining properties.

-• Clearing the Land – Mark which trees you want to keep and remove so you can determine if your log home can be situated in that specific location.
+• Clearing the Land – Mark which trees you want to keep and remove so you can determine if your log home is suitable in that specific location.

 See what types of designs are available by browsing our log home plans.